unnynet/unnynet-docs/eng/docs/requests/response_data.md

 # Requests, Response Data and Errors

-All UnnyNet methods are asynchronous with a callback as an argument, which is invoked once the method is complete.
+All Balancy methods are asynchronous with a callback as an argument, which is invoked once the method is complete.
 The parameter of the callback is inherited from **ResponseData**.

 ```csharp fct_label="Unity"